xdaybreakerx/go-interpreter/README.md

 - [ ] Boolean operands - adding, subtracting, dividing and multiplying booleans, checking whether true is greater than false with < or >.
 - [ ] Add stack trace to error object

+#### Data Structures
+- [ ] readString reports an error instead of simply returning when it reaches the end of the input.
+- [ ] Add support for character escaping so that string literals like "hello \"world\"", "hello\n world" and "hello\t\t\tworld" work"

 ### Long term project challenges:
 - [ ] complete mvp of product as outlined in book
 - [ ] complete the [lost chapter](https://interpreterbook.com/lost/)